- a Library OS for Unmodified Applications

 Applications programmed for one system often do not work on another.
 Graphene bridges this gap by hoisting application-facing code from the operating system (OS) kernel into a userspace library.
 Graphene uses a platform adaptation layer (PAL) that is easy to implement on a new host system.
 As long as a system implements the PAL interface, all of POSIX/Linux will follow.

 Graphene is a library OS, similar to a unikernel.
 Compared to running a complete guest OS in a virtual machine (VM), Graphene is much lighter weight.
 Work is ongoing to integrate Graphene with Docker containers.

-A particular use case for Graphene is Intel SGX, where applications do not work out-of-the-box.
+A particular use case for Graphene is Intel® Software Guard Extensions (Intel® SGX), where applications do not work out-of-the-box.
 Graphene solves this problem, with the added security benefits.
 Graphene can serve as a compatibility layer on other platforms.

-Applications can benefit from confidentiality and integrity guarantees of SGX, but developers need to be very skilled for effective partitioning and code modification for SGX environment.
+Applications can benefit from confidentiality and integrity guarantees of Intel SGX, but developers need to be very skilled for effective partitioning and code modification for Intel SGX environment.